toxuin/alarmserver/Readme.md

 #### HiSilicon

-This includes most of no-brand Chinese cameras that have "Alarm Server" feature.
+This includes most of no-brand Chinese cameras that use XmEye app and have "Alarm Server" feature.

 If your camera needs Internet Explorer to access its Web Interface ([here's a picture!](docs/hisilicon.jpg)) and would not work in any other browser - that's the server you need.
 These cameras are all made by HiSilicon and sold under hundreds of different names.